 Like the more-notorious Walhalla Ravine, Glen Echo has its fair share of legends.
 Ghostly figures have been seen in the creek between the Indianola Bridge and the park’s bridge near the center of the park.
 Our very own Jason Colwell witnessed this figure for himself one night.
 Unfortunately, he did not have a camera with him at the time.
 Colwell described seeing a man walking in the creek.
 He decided to run around a bush to get a better view of the person, thinking the man was a vagrant, but the man had disappeared.

-The ghost of a gothic girl is said to hang out on or near the park’s bridge at the center of the park.
-The ghost of a homeless man who froze to death has been seen around the drainage tunnel that runs beneath the Indianola overpass.
-Another area in the park known as “Ten Pin” is a set of concrete barriers installed in the creek bed to disrupt large objects from clogging the nearby tunnel.
-The spirit of a witch who used to conduct ceremonies at that location supposedly haunts the area.
+The ghost of a gothic girl is said to hang out on or near the bridge at the center of the park.
+The ghost of a homeless man who reportedly froze to death has been seen around the tunnel that carries Glen Echo Creek beneath the Indianola overpass.
+This area is on the opposite end of the park from where the frozen body was found in 1965.
+“Ten Pin” is an area of the park where a set of concrete barriers were installed to prevent large objects from clogging the nearby tunnel.
+The spirit of a witch who once conducted ceremonies at “Ten Pin” supposedly haunts the area.
 We did see two dark figures emerge from around a corner as we checked out the park’s central bridge during our nighttime trip.
 They ended up being some drunk guys using the park as a shortcut through the neighborhood, not anything paranormal.